Cohomological invariants and Brauer groups of algebraic stacks in positive characteristic: Invariants in characteristic

 \begin{rmk} This definition includes all the functors we picked as coefficients in the mod-$\ell$ case, i.e. cycle modules, as we can pick the functors $\Theta, \Theta'$ to be respectively the cycle module ${\rm M}$ and the group ${\rm M}_v$ described in \cite{Rost}*{Remark 1.6}.

-More specifically, when using étale cohomology with coefficients in a locally constant $\ell$-torsion Galois module $D$ we can define a $v$-functor using Gabber's theorem \cite{StPr}*{Tag 09ZI}.
+More specifically, when using \'etale cohomology with coefficients in a locally constant $\ell$-torsion Galois module $D$ we can define a $v$-functor using Gabber's theorem \cite{StPr}*{Tag 09ZI}.
 Define $\Theta(F)={\rm H}^n(F,D)$ and for any DVR $(R,v)$

 where $R^{\rm h}$ is the Henselization, $\pi_{\rm h}:\Spec(R^{\rm h}) \to \Spec(R)$ is the projection, the map $i: \Spec(\bfk_v) \to \Spec(R)$ is the inclusion of the closed point, which induces an isomorphism on cohomology, and $i': \Spec(\bfk(R^{\rm h})) \to \Spec(R^{\rm h})$ is the inclusion of the generic point. \end{rmk}